 Ariel is an Associate Professional Clinical Counselor (APCC) with an MA in Counseling from Midwestern Baptist Theological Seminary, working toward licensure.
-In August 2019, she will complete a second MA in Theological Studies.
-Her education and training allows her to be both clinical and Biblical.
+She also has a second MA in Theological Studies, and with her combined education and training, this allows her to be both clinical and Biblical.

 What is a Professional Clinical Counselor?

 The California Board of Behavioral Sciences defines professional clinical counseling (PCC), as the “application of counseling interventions and psychotherapeutic techniques to identify and remediate cognitive, mental, and emotional issues, including personal growth, adjustment to disability, crisis intervention, and psychosocial and environmental problems.”

 As a Professional Clinical Counselor, who is also a Biblical Christian, Ariel will focus on individual developmental issues a person is struggling with and struggling through.
 She will typically examine psychological, social, and spiritual development characteristics of an individual and determine how they effect a client’s current functioning.
 Treatment will explore the above characteristics, as well as sanctification to help a client improve their overall development, wellness, and spiritual components, including treatment of any mental health issues.

 She is trained and educated to work with individuals, families, and groups on any issue that impacts mental health.

 What does Clinical and Biblical mean?